Edward Hulton (senior): Marriage and children

 Hulton married Mary Mosley in 1859.
 Through his son Edward (1869–1925), Hulton is the grandfather of magazine publisher Sir Edward George Warris Hulton (1906–1988), and the great-grandfather of magazine publisher and newspaper executive Sir Jocelyn Stevens (1932–2014).
 Hulton's daughter Theresa married Portuguese baron Sebastião Clemente de Sousa Deiró, 1st Baron of Sousa Deiró (Ponta Delgada, 17 April 1866 – 1916) in 1894.
-Hulton's fourth daughter, Dame Margaret, DBE (1867–1950), was the second wife of Baron Strickland, 4th Prime Minister of Malta.
-Together with Strickland's daughter Mabel from his first marriage, the couple founded The Times of Malta.
+Hulton's fourth daughter, Dame Margaret, DBE (1867–1950), was the second wife of Baron Strickland, 4th Prime Minister of Malta, marrying him in 1926.
+Together with Strickland's daughter Mabel Edeline Strickland from his first marriage, the couple founded The Times of Malta.

 Death

 Hulton died in 1904 at the age of 65 in Bucklow, Cheshire, and is buried in Sale Brooklands Cemetery in Sale, Greater Manchester.
 The net value of his estate was £509,000.